marcelotorres/ModernWordPressWebsite/README.md

 ## About Modern WordPress Website

 Modern WordPress Website (MWW) is a modern way of building WordPress websites.<br/>
-Simple, unopiniated and powerful, it's the perfect skeleton to bootstrap your new WordPress project.
+Simple, unopiniated and powerful, it's a great skeleton to bootstrap a new WordPress project.

 - Simple route engine with native WordPress functions.
 - Fully featured MVC.